fghjorth/parlbias/manuscript/revisionnotes.md

 ### 3.10: Significance of 'prime minister' variable

-R3 asks about the meaning of the significance of the "Prime Minister" variable.
+R3 asks about the meaning of the significance of the "Prime Minister" (PM) variable.
 The question is very reasonable, and I should have elaborated on the variable in the original version of the manuscript.
-In short, the "Prime Minister" captures
+In short, the PM variable captures remarks given by the sitting PM.
+The variable was included in the original manuscript in order to show that the effect was not driven by PMs, who may by virtue of their office be able to self-select into speaking slots (as opposed to other MP's, cf. section 2.3 in this note).
+As is clear from the original results, the PM variable is not a plausible confounder, as the copartisan variable remains significant throughout, and the PM variable is itself not consistently significant.

+In the revised version of the manuscript, I have chosen not to include the PM variable.
+I have done so because upon further consideration I believe it is not theoretically relevant to distinguish between PM's and MP's in the context of this study: outside of their formal PM speeches (which are already excluded from the data), PM's have no special role or privileges in debates, and so they partake in debates only in their capacity of MP.
+For this reason, I have decided not to distinguish between PM's and other MP's.
+Regardless of the status of MP's, they do not drive the results of the paper.
+In order to show this, Table XXX.YYY of the appendix presents the results when PM remarks are excluded.
+As shown, the results are substantively unchanged.
+I thank R3 for directing my attention to this variable, which was insufficiently explained in the original version of the manuscript.

 ## Reviewer 4

 ### 4.1: Interpretation

-two possibilities:
+R4 discusses my interpretation of the observed effect, noting (entirely correctly) that I do not provide direct evidence that chairmen gavel non-copartisans faster than co-partisans.
+As R4 notes, excluding this possibility leaves two possible mechanisms:

-1. MP's self-select into the debate schedule
+1. MP's self-select strategically into the debate schedule
-2. MP's self-select into longer speaking times
+2. Copartisan chairmen induce an unconscious bias on part of the speaker by means of subtle signals such as body language

+R4 argues that the second interpretation "is [not] equivalent to debates being enforced unequally -- the authors' interpretation".

+I thank R4 for these considerations, though I do disagree with them in a few specific respects.
+First of all, while it is true that

 R4 says (2) does not imply unequal enforcement. discuss.